jimiolu/hudle_test/README.md

-# Hawket: Data Engine
+# Hudle: Collaborative Data Platform

-Hawket is a comprehensive Data access engine that makes scarce Africa data accessible for enterprise, researchers, builders, and innovators.
+Hudle is a collaborative Data access community platform that makes scarce Africa data accessible for enterprise, researchers, builders, and innovators.
 We refine core Data for enterprise scale use.

 ## Key Features